 The policy will be implemented through consideration and integration of policy goals and guiding principles at all levels within the agency, including office and program level planning, budgeting, and decision-making.
 In addition, the agency will develop, track, measure progress of, and update national and regional saltwater recreational fisheries implementation plans.

 In implementing this policy, it is incumbent upon NOAA Fisheries to execute its stewardship responsibilities in a manner that minimizes disruptions to, and burdens on, the regulated community while improving public understanding of, and participation in, the regulatory process.

-NOAA Fisheries’ headquarters directorate and office directors, regional leadership (Regional Administrators and Science Directors), and the National Policy Advisor for Recreational Fisheries are responsible for Agency-wide implementation of this policy.
+NOAA Fisheries headquarters directorate and office directors, regional leadership (regional administrators and science directors), and the Office of Recreational Fisheries are responsible for agency-wide implementation of this policy.

-This policy is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees or agents or any other person.
+This policy is not intended to and does not create any right or benefit, substantive or procedural, enforceable by law or in equity by any party against the United States, its departments, agencies, entities, officers, employees, agents, or any other person.